 The Insurance Market

-However, both of these brands support my claim that the brand sphere of insurance is basically a desert.
+However, both of these brands support our claim that the brand sphere of insurance is basically a desert.
 What is persuasive about their positions?

 You would think there are only two brands possible, judging by the marketing messages abounding.
-Brand 1) is lower cost and brand 2) is dependability.
-However only one of these is a real position for insurance, and it is crowded at that.
-The other simply proves my point.
+Brand 1 is lower cost and brand 2 is dependable.
+However, only one of these is a real position for insurance, and it is crowded at that.
+The other simply proves our point.

 What is left for competitive insurance brands?